 — Hal Abelson, Structure and Interpretation of Computer Programs

-I first brushed up against cellular automata a couple years ago while working through Lex Fridman's podcast archives.
-In the flow of a heady conversation, those words sound familiar enough to slip past without much scrutiny—just another piece of esoteric debris floating through the discourse.
+I first heard cellular automata mentioned a couple years ago while working through Lex Fridman's podcast archives.
+In the flow of a dense conversation, those two words are both familiar enough to slip past without much scrutiny, while at the same time, combined into a phrase, esoteric enough to gloss over as something you'd probably need a CS degree to care about.

-But some ideas have a quality of persistence, they work their way up through layers of attention until they finally insist on being noticed.
-After the term popped up across multiple episodes, it raised itself enough to demand attention.
-So I googled it (these were the pre-ubiquitous-llm days), and like everyone else who's ever done so, I ran straight into Conway's Game of Life1.
+But some ideas have a quality of persistence, they work their way up through layers of attention until they insist on being noticed.
+After the phrase popped up across multiple episodes, it raised itself enough to demand attention.
+So I googled it (these were the pre-ubiquitous-LLM days), and like everyone else who's ever done so, I ran straight into Conway's Game of Life1.

 The page loaded an empty, gray grid.
-Unsure of what I was supposed to do, I haphazardly clicked on a few grey boxes, toggling them to yellow, found a "start" button and clicked it.
-I don't recall exactly what I expected, probably some basic animation, maybe a few blinking squares.
+Echoes of Minesweeper.
+I haphazardly clicked on a few grey boxes, toggling them to yellow, and clicked start.
+I don't remember what I expected, probably some little animation, maybe a few blinking squares.
 That's not what happened.

-I watched patterns unfold, expand, contract and merge.
+Patterns unfolded.
+Expanded, contracted and merged.
 I watched one particular pattern (a Glider) traverse the screen, collide with another structure and annihilate.
-More new configurations were birthed, died, and danced across the screen.
-Three simple rules were producing something that felt surprisingly organic.
+Three simple rules2 were producing something that felt surprisingly organic.

 My first thought was, "This is amazing."

-My second thought was, "I want to make that."2
+My second thought was, "I want to make that."3

 r-pentomino, a Methuselah pattern: a small initial configuration that takes an unusually long time to stabilize into a static or periodic state, often producing complex intermediate behavior and typically ending with a much larger population than it started with.

 It didn't take long by the now-defunct standards of those pre-vibe-code days.
 I built a limited implementation over a weekend of tinkering.
-And, as goes with first attempts, it wasn't very good.
+And, as goes with first attempts, it wasn't very good, but something about it charmed me.
+I found physics metaphors falling out of the logic of the system: space, time, causality.

 Here's a snippet from the earliest version: